Ben Stevenson (dancer): Awards

-Stevenson has received numerous awards for his choreography, including three gold medals at the Varna International Ballet Competitions of 1972, 1982, and 1986.
-In addition, he has staged his ballets for the Harkness Ballet, English National Ballet, American Ballet Theatre, the Paris Opera Ballet, La Scala in Milan, Rome Opera House, the Munich State Opera Ballet, The Joffrey Ballet, London City Ballet, Ballet de Santiago, The Perm State P. I. Tchaikovsky Opera and Ballet Theatre and for many companies in the United States.
+Stevenson received numerous awards for his choreography, including three gold medals at the Varna International Ballet Competitions of 1972, 1982, and 1986.
+In addition, he staged his ballets for the Harkness Ballet, English National Ballet, American Ballet Theatre, the Paris Opera Ballet, La Scala in Milan, Rome Opera House, the Munich State Opera Ballet, The Joffrey Ballet, London City Ballet, Ballet de Santiago, The Perm State P. I. Tchaikovsky Opera and Ballet Theatre and for many companies in the United States.

-For his contributions to international dance, Mr. Stevenson was named an Officer of the Order of the British Empire (O.B.E.) by Queen Elizabeth II in December 1999.
+For his contributions to international dance, Stevenson was appointed an Officer of the Order of the British Empire (OBE) by Queen Elizabeth II in the 2000 New Year Honours.
 In April 2000, he was presented with the Dance Magazine Award.
-In 2018, Stevenson was acknowledged by the Chinese government as one of the most influential Foreign Experts in the past 40 years since China initiated its policy on Reform and Opening Up.
+In 2018, Stevenson was acknowledged by the People's Republic of China government as one of the most influential foreign experts in the past 40 years from the time that the PRC initiated its policy on reform and opening up.